The History of Auto Glass

 Tempered and Laminated Glass Emerge

 While drivers and even the federal government complained about unsafe windshields, people began trying to make laminated glass for vehicles to protect the drivers.
 According to glassonweb.com, laminated glass was first used on cars in 1924 and became the standard for Ford vehicles in 1928.
 This glass helped reduce sun glare and made driving a little safer.
-It also didn't shatter nearly as much as regular glass, which kept shards from going airborne and potentially injuring or killing drivers.
+It also didn’t shatter nearly as much as regular glass, which kept shards from going airborne and potentially injuring or killing drivers.
+According to HowStuffWorks, automakers didn’t begin to use tempered glass for their vehicles until the late 1930s.
+Tempered glass is much stronger than laminated glass and breaks into smaller pieces.
+That’s why a windshield creates that unique spiderweb look when it gets damaged by an impact.
+This innovation alone likely saved hundreds, if not thousands, of lives in car accidents.
+Over the years, engineers have improved this tempered glass several times by using stronger and better materials.
+Interestingly, the base of this technology has always remained the same at its core.
+It’s still centered on the same basic tempering concept, which gives the auto glass a unique consistency throughout the years.
+However, many other changes are worth exploring in this interesting topic.

 Other Unique Changes in Auto Glass